apache/nifi-site/src/pages/markdown/quickstart.md

 3. You need a recent git client for the 1.x NiFi line.
 4. Ensure your MAVEN_OPTS provides sufficient memory.
 Some build steps are fairly memory intensive
     - These settings have worked well `MAVEN_OPTS="-Xms1024m -Xmx3076m -XX:MaxPermSize=256m"`
 5. Build the entire code base.
-In the root dir of the source tree run `mvn -T C2.0 clean install -Pinclude-grpc` You can tweak the maven build settings as you like but the previous command will execute with 2 threads per core.
+In the `root` dir of the source tree run `mvn -T C2.0 clean install -Pinclude-grpc` You can tweak the maven build settings as you like but the previous command will execute with 2 threads per core.
-   You can omit the '-Pinclude-grpc' if you're not on a platform that it supports.
+   You can omit the `-Pinclude-grpc` if you're not on a platform that it supports.
+   Include `-DskipTests` to compile tests, but skip running them.

 Now you should have a fully functioning build off the latest codebase.

-_NOTE_:  During development it is not necessary to build the entire code base.
+**NOTE:**  During development it is not necessary to build the entire code base.
 Typically, in case of a NAR bundle change you can build only the particular bundle followed by running `mvn -T C2.0 clean install -Ddir-only` in `nifi-assembly`.

 ## Running the application

 #### ** WARNING **

-Without any configuration, the application will run on port 8080 and does not require any credentials to modify the flow.
-This means of running Apache NiFi should be used only for development/testing and in an environment where only connections from trusted computers and users can connect to port 8080.
-Using iptables to allow only localhost connections to 8080 is a good start, but on systems with multiple (potentially untrusted) users, also not a sufficient protection.
+Without any configuration, the application will run on port `8080` and does not require any credentials to modify the flow.
+This means of running Apache NiFi should be used only for development/testing and in an environment where only connections from trusted computers and users can connect to port `8080`.
+Using iptables to allow only localhost connections to `8080` is a good start, but on systems with multiple (potentially untrusted) users, also not a sufficient protection.

 #### Decompress and launch

-Running the above build will create a tar.gz (and zip) file in `./nifi-assembly/target`.
-This tar.gz should contain the full application.
-Decompressing the tar.gz should make a directory for you containing several other directories. `conf` contains application configuration, `bin` contains scripts for launching the application.
-On linux and OSX, NiFi can be run using `bin/nifi.sh <command>` where `<command>` is one of:
+Running the above build will create a _tar.gz_ (and _zip_) file in `./nifi-assembly/target`.
+This _tar.gz_ should contain the full application.
+Decompressing the _tar.gz_ should make a directory for you containing several other directories. `conf` contains application configuration, `bin` contains scripts for launching the application.
+On Linux and OSX, NiFi can be run using `bin/nifi.sh <command>` where `<command>` is one of:

-+ start: starts NiFi in the background
++ `start`: starts NiFi in the background
-+ stop: stops NiFi that is running in the background
++ `stop`: stops NiFi that is running in the background
-+ status: provides the current status of NiFi
++ `status`: provides the current status of NiFi
-+ run: runs NiFi in the foreground and waits to receive a Ctrl-C, which then shuts down NiFi.
++ `run`: runs NiFi in the foreground and waits to receive a Ctrl-C, which then shuts down NiFi.
-+ install: (available in Linux only, not OSX): installs NiFi as a service that can then be controlled via `service nifi start`, `service nifi stop`, `service nifi status`.
++ `install`: (available in Linux only, not OSX): installs NiFi as a service that can then be controlled via `service nifi start`, `service nifi stop`, `service nifi status`.